ShuimuZeng/Adversial-attack/README.md

  Resilience to Adversarial Attack

- It is done on a source code given in thr Appendix D of Machine learning safety.
+ It is done on a source code given in the Appendix D of Machine learning safety.